naveen-malla/CityGraph-Modeler/README.md

 - **filter.py**: Given pairs of synthetic and real feature results, syncs them so that both files have the same pair of cities.
 - **removespace.py**: Executes this file to create the correct format for input files to run in plotchart.py.
 - **plotchart.py**: Plots the result from synthetic and real feature files.

-** With node2vec/plotncalculation/plotmap.py: take the Cseq_predicted and reconstructed adjacency matrix to create synthetic street network
-** node2vec/plotncalculation/calculation.py: Execute calculation.py to calculate the features from given input.
-Required input consists of files in 2 folders: Cseq_predicted_subset (Cseq_predicted) and syn_admatrix_subset (Syn_admatrix) to calculate for synthetic map
-*** OR
-*** Cseq_test_subset(Cseq_test) and real_admatrix_subset(Real_admatrix) for calculate features from real map
-*** All input files are in .csv format
-*** User can choose one of these given options for the metric calculation:
-*** 1. average street length
-*** 2. average edges per node
-*** 3. average circuity
-*** 4. average form factor
-*** 5. average block size
-*** 6. average compactness
-** node2vec/plotncalculation/filter.py: Given pair of synthetic and real features result and sync so that both files have same pair of cities
-** node2vec/plotncalculation/removespace.py: Excecute this file to create correct format for input file to run in plotchart.py
-** node2vec/plotncalculation/plotchart.py: Plot the result from synthetic and real features files

 # Related data files